-Construction of a new nuclear power plant in the Czech Republic and the Czech state's priorities The Czech standing committee on nuclear energy defined three investment models/funding options for a new nuclear facility in the Czech Republic One of the options anticipates that CEZ Group would transform into several independent companies Energy market trends and investors' differing views of traditional and new energy Environmental legislation for the operation of coal-fired power plants and mines and requirements for the operational safety of nuclear power plants are getting stricter; there is more regulation in general The dynamics of the energy market is changing; conventional energy is dissociating from new energy, including different perception by investors Several major transformations of energy groups were made in Europe
+Construction of a new nuclear power plant in the Czech Republic and the Czech state's priorities

+- The Czech Standing Committee on Nuclear Energy defined three investment models/funding options for a new nuclear facility in the Czech Republic - One of the options anticipates that CEZ Group would transform into several independent companies

+Energy market trends and investors' differing views of traditional and new energy

-- In September 2017, the Presidium of the Government of the Czech Republic gave task that a ČEZ Transformation variant be worked out as an alternative for ČEZ's future direction in the context of the European energy sector and the SEP and as one of three variants enabling the construction of a new nuclear power plant in the Czech Republic - CEZ Group analyzed various variants of CEZ Group transformation and assessed, as part of a complex project, whether the possible transformation could increase value for shareholders and how it is realistically possible to implement a project for a new nuclear power plant in the Czech Republic and fulfil Czech Republic's SEP - Board of Directors of ČEZ, a. s. has not arrived at any conclusions on this matter yet.
+- Environmental legislation for the operation of coal-fired power plants and mines and requirements for the operational safety of nuclear power plants are getting stricter - The dynamics of the energy market is changing; conventional energy is dissociating from new energy, including different perception by investors - Several major transformations of energy groups were made in Europe - In September 2017, the Presidium of the Government of the Czech Republic gave task that a ČEZ Transformation variant be worked out as an alternative for ČEZ's future direction in the context of the European energy sector and the State Energy Policy and as one of three variants enabling the construction of a new nuclear power plant in the Czech Republic - CEZ Group analysed various options of CEZ Group transformation and assessed, as part of a complex project, whether the possible transformation could increase value for shareholders and how it is realistically possible to implement a project for a new nuclear power plant in the Czech Republic and fulfil Czech Republic's State Energy Policy - Board of Directors of ČEZ, a. s. has not arrived at any conclusions on this matter yet.